spotify/scio/site/src/paradox/Scio-Unit-Tests.md

 Click on this [link](https://www.scala-sbt.org/1.x/docs/Testing.html) for more Scala testing tasks.

 ### Test entire pipeline
-We will use the WordCountTest to explain how Scio tests work.
-[WordCount](https://github.com/spotify/scio/blob/master/scio-examples/src/main/scala/com/spotify/scio/examples/WordCount.scala) is the pipeline under test.
-Full example code for WordCountTest and other test examples can be found [here](https://github.com/spotify/scio/tree/master/scio-examples/src/test).
+We will use the WordCountTest to explain how Scio tests work. @extref[WordCount](example:WordCount) is the pipeline under test.
+Full example code for WordCountTest and other test examples can be found @github[here](/scio-examples/src/test).

 Let’s walk through the details of the test: The test class should extend the `PipelineSpec` which is a trait for unit testing pipelines.